Applying for student loans

 - Fixed Deposits: Most parents of children studying abroad usually consider fixed deposits (FDs) as a viable saving option.
 Fixed deposits offer a higher rate of interest than a regular savings account until a maturity date and in some cases, opening a new bank account may not be required.
 Typical interest rates for fixed deposits lie between 4% and 7.25%.

-- Work-Study Job: Another way to save money and/or fund your education is to work part-time while at university.
-Not only will this help you develop necessary life skills, but it will also give you the chance to work alongside people from different cultures.
+- Work-Study Job: Another way to save money and/or fund your education is to work part time while at university.
+Not only will this help you develop necessary life skills, it will give you the chance to work alongside people from different cultures.
 Just make sure that your visa allows you to work while you are studying abroad.
 There is most likely a department or office at your school that will help place you in a work-study job on campus.

 According to Toyosi Omope, a parent of two international students: “For me, the advantages of an international education are too numerous to mention.
 The wide exposure it affords makes studies abroad a very good option for any parent.
 However, the biggest advantage of an international education is the opportunity to be gainfully employed thereafter.
 So, to the parents who are planning to send their children abroad, yes, this is a sacrifice.
 But if you have a passion for education and you are financially stable, its a price that can be paid.
 So start saving for your children's education now.”